CBT Weight Loss Programme

 Coronavirus (COVID-19) statement

+We continue to operate face to face appointments as mental health services are exempt from lockdown.
 We have asked all staff to take additional precautions to safeguard the health and wellbeing of our employees and customers.
-We continue to operate face to face appointments from our Wolverhampton office.
-Skype, Zoom and telephone sessions are also available.
 Please view our Coronavirus (COVID-19) Statement for detailed information.

 How the CBT weight loss programme works